Human trafficking in the Philippines: The victims

 Those involved in the kidnapping of children have occasionally made video tapes of children being sexually abused.

 The UN paper says there are also cases in which the children are "kidnapped, trafficked across borders or from rural to urban areas, and moved from place to place so that they effectively disappear".

 Children are at risk of HIV/AIDS from child molesters.

 The prevalence of gonorrhea and chlamydia was 18.6% and 29.1% respectively.

 Philippine law provides for compulsory HIV testing in some circumstances, and of course people may voluntarily be tested for AIDS.
 The Philippine government has provided a mechanism for anonymous HIV testing and guarantees anonymity and medical confidentiality in the conduct of such tests.

 In the exploitative system of prostitution, bar owners and pimps make the most profit while the women are exposed to abuse, physical, emotional and psychological trauma.

 The absence of punitive measures for the male customers enables them to abuse the women in prostitution.

 The problem is compounded by the fact that society, even the church, discriminates against women in prostitution.

-Pimps bend the girls to their will, drug them.
-Degrading and humiliating the girls is at the discretion of their international clients.
-After two, three years the girls have lost their health and beauty.
-From then on, they are on offer at bargain price to local clients.
-The humiliation these girls have to go through often drives them into self-destruction.
-With no self-esteem their lives are on a dead-end journey.
-With drug addiction, unwanted pregnancies, venereal disease and AIDS the girls go to rack and ruin.
+Victims of sex trafficking are frequently subjected to physical abuse, forced drug use, and severe psychological trauma by traffickers and clients.
+Research indicates that prolonged exploitation causes long-term physical and mental health issues—including higher rates of sexually transmitted infections such as HIV/AIDS, substance dependency, and severe depression—while leaving victims vulnerable to further economic and social marginalization.

 At least 90 percent of HIV positive people in Angeles City were female sex workers, according to a study of the Training, Research and Information for Development Specialists Foundation Inc. (Tridev).